* Daimler doesn't want existing shareholdings diluted-sources

 * Not clear if Geely wants to buy shares on open market

-* Geely interested in potential electric car JV -sources (Writes through with details of talks)
+* Geely interested in potential green car JV -sources

-HONG KONG/BEIJING, Nov 29 (Reuters) - Daimler AG has turned down an offer from China's Geely to take a stake of up to 5 percent via a discounted share placement, as the German automaker has long been reluctant to see existing shareholdings diluted, sources with knowledge of the talks said.
+HONG KONG/BEIJING, Nov 29 (Reuters) - Daimler AG has rebuffed an offer from China's Geely to take a stake of up to 5 percent via a discounted share placement due to long-held reluctance to see existing shareholdings diluted, people with knowledge of the discussions said.

-A stake of that size would be worth $4.5 billion at current market prices.
-Although Daimler declined the offer, it told Geely it was welcome to buy shares in the open market, the sources added.
+A stake of that size would be worth as much as $4.5 billion at market prices.

-A stake of 5 percent would establish it as Daimler's third-largest shareholder behind the Kuwait Investment Authority and BlackRock, who hold 6.8 percent and 6 percent respectively, according to Reuters data.
+A stake of 5 per cent would establish the Chinese group as Daimler's third-largest shareholder behind the Kuwait Investment Authority and BlackRock, who hold 6.8 percent and 6 percent respectively, according to Reuters data.